 I think we’re coming up on 10,000 words, which is the most I’m willing to post of anything in case I drop dead and my heir wants to dump everything into KU for ease of asset management (can’t have more than 10% free on the web in that case).
 Conveniently, it also happens to be the end of Chapter 1.
-Also conveniently, the lack of interest is consistent with my own, validating the decision not to waste more of my time revising and money paying my editor.
-Maybe I’ll give you the dead-in-the-water ghost story for a Halloween failure.
+Maybe I’ll give you the dead-in-the-water ghost story for Halloween.

 Caz retrieved her phone from the hall table.
 No light leaked around the edges of Eddie’s bedroom door at the top of the stairs, but she retreated to the small dining room between the kitchen and living room to put the maximum number of walls between her and an audience.
 She didn’t want Eddie or Lenore overhearing what she was about to do.

 Quarter after ten was a bit late for a social call from a stranger, but Phin had left the clinic at about the same time she did and had a houseguest to contend with, so he was unlikely to be sleeping yet.